Benjovengo/SmartLuxury/docs/template.md

 ##### Usage

-After the deployment, the function can be called as follows:
+This function can be called as follows:

 ```
 fashion.